-Assessment Results 2019-2020: The annual Campus Climate Survey was administered in the 2019 Fall Semester.
+• Assessment Results 2019-2020: The annual Campus Climate Survey was administered in the 2019 Fall Semester.
 Satisfaction levels for the personal attention given in the Library were as follows: 97 percent overall, 97 percent at the Forrest County Center, 100 percent at the Hancock Center, 100 percent for online students, and 97 percent at the Poplarville Campus.

--Use of Assessment Results: Each semester library employees reach out to instructors in all disciplines to inform and encourage library, CEC, and Learning Lab use.
-As new databases, products, and services become available, new orientations are created and the Library webpages are edited.
-Plans are being made to continue conducting at least 200 orientation sessions and workshops during the year.
-Plans are being made to continue upgrading library webpages.
-Also, each staff member will attend at least 2 professional development activities during the 2017-2018 school year.
+Use of Assessment Results: Each semester library employees reach out to instructors in all disciplines to inform and encourage library and Learning Lab use.
+As new databases, products, and services become available, new orientations are created and the Library webpages are updated.
+Plans are being made to continue conducting at least 125 orientation sessions and workshops during the year.
+Also, each staff member will attend at least 2 professional development activities during the 2020-2021 school year.